peasantbird/tp/docs/UserGuide.md

 ### Sorting buyers: `bsort`

-Put yourself in control of your priorities and contact management like never before.
+Elevate your contact list through organisation based on your priorities.

 The `bsort` command allows you to quickly organise your buyer contacts by various criteria, so that you can sieve out your most important contacts to maintain and the most valuable opportunities you have.